Home » Recipes » Dressings, Sauces and Spreads » How To Make Luscious, Fluffy Whipped Honey

 Ingredients

-• 1 cup crystallized honey OR (see note 1)
+• 1 cup crystallized honey (see note 1)

 • ½ tsp cinnamon powder (optional but delicious)